Automatic Waterer for Chickens

 i.
 RentACoop Chicken Nipple Waterer for DIY Setups

-I’ve tried a bunch of watering systems over the years, and honestly, this RentACoop upgraded nipple-and-cup style has been one of the easiest and cleanest options I’ve used.
+I’ve tried a bunch of watering systems over the years, and honestly, this RentACoop upgraded nipple-and-cup (check on Amazon) style has been one of the easiest and cleanest options I’ve used.
 I had the older version without the cups for about six years, and it still worked fine, just faded in color.

 The cups looked like they might collect dirt, but after a couple of weeks, they still looked clean.
 Installing the nipples was surprisingly simple too.
 Even with basic drilling skills, it took just a few minutes to set everything up, and it didn’t leak at all on the first try.
 I attached them to an old container, kept the lid slightly loose for airflow, and the water flows perfectly.